All Episodes

 I bet you they didn't know they took it from Sarah Carter.

-Folks, thank you so much for joining me here, and I'll be right back in a moment.
+Folks, thank you so much for joining me here and I'll be right back in a moment.

 That was Jerry Torres, candidate for Virginia's district number eight.

-Let's see him if he can beat Dom Byer in that race because we need some common sense in Virginia, especially in Arlington, Alexandria, and Fairfax, where the gangs apparently are in control of all of the apartment complexes.
+Let's see him if he can beat Dom Bayer in that race because we need some common sense in Virginia, especially in Arlington, Alexandria, and Fairfax, where the gangs apparently are in control of all of the apartment complexes.

 That's pretty scary stuff.

-Right now we've got Congressman Rooley, he's gonna be coming up on the show.
+He's going to be coming up on the show.

 Think about that.

-This is a guy who can actually tell us what's going on, and he can actually explain inflation.
+This is a guy who can actually tell us what's going on and he can actually explain inflation, the fact that it's not transitory.

-Hello, Congressman Ruy.
+Hello, Congressman Ruley.

 Thank you so much for being on the show with us today.